ChristosPapas/Mythology-Collapse/README.md

 In order to compile and play the game you should excecute the command javac Main on the command prompt If you want to compile the GUI version of the Game you should run the command javac Game

-in the final release you can also find two excecutables one for the command line version and one for the GUI version java Mythology Collapse GUI Excecutable
+in the final release you can find one excecutable file for the GUI Version of the Game in the first release you can find one excecuatable for the command line version of the Game

 if you want to excecute the the GUI version simply type java -jar "Mythology Collapse GUI.jar" in the command prompt if you want to run the command line version type java -jar "Mythology Collapse Excecutable.jar"